Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Experimental results

 Since Andreev reflection allows subgap transport of Cooper pairs, it appears experimentally as the resistance drop for voltages within the superconducting gap~\cite{andreev,tinkham}.
 As it can be seen in Fig.~\ref{fig4} (a), differential resistance is reduced over a certain bias interval (see the vertical dashed lines), which is a bit smaller than the known $0.5$~mV bulk indium gap~\cite{indium-gap-field}.
 The partial gap suppression can be expected due to the finite spin polarization of the CrSb altermagnet surface, as it is supported by Josephson diode effect observation in Figs.~\ref{fig2} and~\ref{fig3}.

 The indium is always superconducting for our 30~mK -- 1.2~K dilution fridge temperature range.
-Thus, temperature has low effect on the width of the differential resistance drop in Fig.~\ref{fig4} (a), so the superconducting gap is only somewhat diminished at 1.2~K. However, the zero-bias anomaly disappears, as well as the fine subgap structures which are well developed at 30~mK.
+Thus, temperature has low effect on the width of the differential resistance drop in Fig.~\ref{fig4} (a), the superconducting gap is only somewhat diminished at 1.2~K. However, the zero-bias anomaly disappears, as well as the fine subgap structures which are well developed at 30~mK.

 Since Andreev process is defined by the superconducting gap, it should be monotonically suppressed by magnetic field~\cite{andreev,tinkham}.
 The evolution of the $dV/dI(V)$ curve in magnetic field is shown in Fig.~\ref{fig4} (b) as a waterfall plot.
 The superconducting gap, determined as the full width of the differential resistance drop, is indeed suppressed by magnetic field, but the suppression is non-monotonic: the gap oscillates in the external field with $\approx$13~mT period, which well correlates with the shift of the zero-resistance region in Fig.~\ref{fig2} (b).
-In contrast, the subgap structures are stable in magnetic field in Fig.~\ref{fig4} (b).
+In contrast, the subgap structures and the zero-bias anomaly, which are predicted for altermagnet-superconductor interface~\cite{subgap_AM}, are stable in magnetic field in Fig.~\ref{fig4} (b).

 The detailed picture of the gap suppression is shown in Fig.~\ref{fig5} (a-c) for two magnetic field orientations and two, 30~mK and 1.2~K, temperatures.
-The superconducting gap oscillates for both field orientations with similar $\approx$13~mT period, compare Figs.~\ref{fig5} (a) and (b), while the gap is suppressed earlier in normal to the In-CrSb interface magnetic field.
+The superconducting gap oscillates for both field orientations with similar $\approx$13~mT period (compare Figs.~\ref{fig5} (a) and (b)) while the gap is suppressed earlier in normal to the In-CrSb interface magnetic field.
 The oscillations with the same period survive even at 1.2~K in Fig.~\ref{fig5} (c) for the in-plane field orientation.
 It is natural to have the critical field anisotropy in Figs.~\ref{fig5} (a) and (b) for the planar geometry of our experiment, however, the suppression pattern demonstrates non-monotonic behavior of the proximized superconductivity on the surface of altermagnet CrSb.